PayHelper/payments-hub/docs/source/includes/api/_subscriptions.md

 POST https://localhost/public-api/v1/subscriptions/
 ```

 Creates a new subscription object in the system.
-If at least one payment method exists, a subscription object after the creation will have one payment object assigned inside `payments` property which will contain default (the very first one defined in the system) payment method.
+If at least one payment method exists, a subscription object after the creation will have one payment object assigned inside `payments` property which will contain the selected payment method.

 > Example Request